AbeMichel/ML_ASL_Dynamic_Recognition/README.md

 <img alt="" src=".\README Resources\build_model_save_model.jpg" width="500px">

-The model will be saved in a folder labeled "model_month-day-year_time".
-This folder will contain the encoded labels as a pickle file and the keras model.
+This saved model will be a folder containing the encoded labels as a pickle file and the keras model.
+1. The save directory selected.
+2. The name of the model.
+The naming format is "model_month-day-year_time" based on when the model was saved.
+3. The label encoder.
+This is a pickle file used to decode the output of the model to legible class names.
+4. The keras model file.

 <img alt="" src=".\README Resources\build_model_saved_model.jpg" width="500px">